BarakFinkel/Elixia/dramatic-elements.md

 The alchemist awakens in a ruined sanctuary with no memory of their past.
 They discover they are cursed, and the world is overrun by corrupted creatures.
 As they venture deeper, they learn that their student betrayed them, using their shared alchemical discoveries to unleash monsters.

 The student seeks a legendary alchemical artifact capable of controlling human minds, believing it will grant ultimate power.
 The alchemist must recover their memory, stop their former student, and undo the devastation caused by the betrayal.

+#### **Storytelling Method**
+- **NPC Dialogs**: Friendly or neutral characters provide pieces of the story through conversations.
+- **Hidden Notes**: Scattered throughout the world, these provide insights into the past and the antagonist’s motivations.
+- **Item Descriptions**: Certain items reveal fragments of the lore, often requiring players to piece together the narrative themselves.

 ---